You are currently viewing Pulse Connect Secure Zero-Day Vulnerability Under Active Exploitation (CVE-2021-22893)

 • Exploiting this Authentication Bypass vulnerability in Pulse Connect Secure allows a remote unauthenticated attacker to execute arbitrary code via unspecified vectors.

-The vendor has not released any patch as of April 22 but has advised updating the Pulse Connect Secure server software version to the 9.1R.11.4 once available.
-Pulse Secure has mentioned that the zero-day will be patched in early May.
+The vendor has not released any patch since April 22 but has advised updating the Pulse Connect Secure server software version to 9.1R.11.4 once available.
+Pulse Secure mentions that the zero-day patched in early May.

-However, Pulse Secure has released a workaround that can be implemented to mitigate attempts to exploit this zero-day vulnerability.
-The workaround involves downloading an XML file ‘Workaround-2104.xml‘ available from the vendor and importing it.
-Complete workaround details can be found here.
+However, Pulse Secure released a workaround that can implement to mitigate attempts to exploit this zero-day vulnerability.
+The workaround involves downloading and importing an XML file, ‘Workaround-2104.xml,’ from the vendor.
+Complete workaround details are present here.
 It is worth noting that mitigation will disable the Windows File Share Browser and Pulse Secure Collaboration features on the appliance.

-Also, Pulse Connect Secure users are advised to run a utility provided by Pulse Secure to check the integrity of their software.
+Also, Pulse Connect Secure users are advising to run a utility provided by Pulse Secure.
+To check the integrity of their software.

 With SanerNow, always be secure and get the best defense against such risks.